 Portions of this tour through downtown Waterbury can be completed by foot, but other portions will require a car, bicycle, or transportation method of your choice.
 Click here to download the tour map and more detailed directions for following the route.

-We invite you to explore our back roads and side streets for beautiful vistas and interesting buildings, old and new.
 Further information about Waterbury may be found at the following locations:

 This is the home of Waterbury’s second permanent settler, Ezra Butler.
 This was the first frame house built about 1800.
 Ezra Butler was also the thirteenth Governor of Vermont.

 The front brick portion of the Dr. Henry Janes House was built in 1890 and is typical of the Queen Anne style.
 The smaller wooden attached portion behind the house dates to the early 1800s.
 It was the home of two generations of the Janes family.
 The first Henry Janes, an early resident of the town, was a lawyer who was active in political and town affairs.
 He married Fanny Butler, the daughter of Governor Ezra Butler.
 In 1825 the Marquis de Lafayette on his final tour of the United States stopped here to pay homage to Governor Butler.
 The son of Henry and Fanny was also named Henry.
 He became a medical doctor, practiced in town and served in the Civil War.
 As head of Union Army hospital services immediately after the Battle of Gettysburg, Dr. Janes at 32 years old faced the challenges of caring for 20,000 wounded Union and Confederate soldiers.
 Following the war. he returned to his medical practice here and was active in town affairs.
 Upon his death in 1915, he bequeathed his residence as a site for a public library.
 In 2015, the main portion of the building was restored to house the Municipal Offices and History Center while the new building behind is now the public library.